mosra/m.css/doc/documentation/python.rst

 :py:`enum.id`                           Enum ID [5]_
 :py:`enum.summary`                      Doc summary
-:py:`enum.content`                      Detailed documentation, if any :py:`enum.base`                         Base class from which the enum is
+:py:`enum.content`                      Detailed documentation, if any :py:`enum.base`                         Fully qualified name of a base class
-                                        derived.
-Set to :py:`None` if no base class information is available.
+                                        from which the enum is derived.
+Set to :py:`None` if no base class information
+                                        is available.
+:py:`enum.base_relative`                Like :py:`enum.base`, but relative,
+                                        i.e. with a common prefix of the base class and containing module / class
+                                        omitted
-:py:`enum.base_link`                    Like :py:`enum.base`, but with
+:py:`enum.base_link`                    Like :py:`enum.base_relative`, but with
                                         cross-linked types
 :py:`enum.values`                       List of enum values :py:`enum.has_details`                  If there is enough content for the full